-When you think that tea bags may also release microplastics into your cup or tea pot then this becomes a reason more to be alert about your health.
-If you want to use a tea bag into your cup or tea pots, chose one from an organic tea brand that use plant based sachets with staples.
+When you think that tea bags may also release microplastics into your cup or teapot then this becomes a reason more to be alert about your health.
+If you want to use a tea bag in your cup or teapots, choose one from an organic tea brand that uses plant-based sachets with staples.

 Related: Plastic-free Tea Bags.
 Which Brands Are Really Plastic-free?